kirillkovalenko/nssm/README.txt

 advising how to build messages.mc correctly in paths containing spaces.
 Thanks to Rob Sharp for pointing out that NSSM did not respect the AppEnvironment registry value used by srvany.
+Thanks to Szymon Nowak for help with Windows 2000 compatibility.

 Licence
 -------